Taric Build Guide by Dexiron

 Very slippery.
 You can only pull of a gank on her if you have an hard engage top laner.

 His Counterstrike makes your autos useless.
 He is slippery as well.
-Without his Leap Strike, he can be taken down.
+With Cold Steel/Glacial items you can counter.

 He can be a pain with ignite.
 Always assume he's on top of you.
 Smite his boxes, and don't chase.